mszegedy/plea/story/ch-6.md

 "Hell if I know.
 I never paid attention to what drum my mother used when shamanizing.
 Big sand-colored oval either way."

 "Okay.
 I'll take it.
-And lastly...
-I'll need a god."
+And lastly… I'll need a god."

 Alexey raised an eyebrow.
 "A god?"

 "Someone to shamanize to.
 You know.
 Someone who likes me?
 Please tell me someone likes me."

-"I..."
-What was Alexey supposed to say here?
+"I…" What was Alexey supposed to say here?
 "I think the Moon-Mother likes _me._ I mean, she never granted any of my wishes, I think, but they were dumb wishes anyway.
 She was probably just looking out for me.
 I've prayed to her a lot, and made sacrifices to her.
-Maybe..."
-He bit his lip meditatively.
+Maybe…" He bit his lip meditatively.
 "Just shamanize to her, alright?
 Tell her you're a friend of mine and you're trying to help me."

 Vasilisa sensed that Alexey was making an effort to be more vulnerable than usual here.
 "Alright, thanks.
 I totally will.
-I totally appreciate how... thank you.
+I totally appreciate how… thank you.
 Really.
 Hug?"

 Alexey nodded, and the two embraced tightly, heads over each other's shoulders.
 Vasilisa wasn't seriously expecting to die on her excursion, but she thought that just in case she did, she definitely wanted to hug both Alexey and Tosha first.
 And thank Sofia for all the help. _One bucket list item down, two to go,_ she thought. _Guess if you're about to die your bucket list's gotta be modest._